 - 2017 Translation and Canon Formation of “World” Literature.
 Hosted by Guangdong University of Foreign Studies, Guangzhou, China, Dec 21.

 - 2019 “Rethinking Trauma Theory,” Prof. Cathy Caruth, The 42nd School of Criticism and Theory.
-Hosted Cornell University, Ithaca, NY, Jun 16-Jul 25.
+Hosted by Cornell University, Ithaca, NY, Jun 16-Jul 25.

 - 2018 “Multi-Scale Literary Studies,” Prof. Jing Tsu, and “Globalization and Its Discontents,” Prof. David Damrosch, The 8th Institute for World Literature.
 Co-hosted by Harvard University and University of Tokyo at Japan, Jul 2-26.